justfalter/magsafe2_adapter_holder/README.md

-Concerned that I would lose $15 Apple Magsafe 2 converter, I designed this holder
+Concerned that I would lose my $15 Apple Magsafe 2 converter, I designed this holder
 to easily attach to my old Magsafe power cable using a rubber hair-tie.

 It was printed using PLA at 0.2mm height.